 It all comes down to size, at the end of the day.

-Salt particles, which are larger and more abrasive create a stronger scrub than sugar.
-Salt scrubs are best for dry, rough areas like knees, elbows, and feet.
+Salt granules, which are larger and more abrasive create a stronger scrub than sugar.
+Salt scrubs are best for dry, rough skin areas like elbows, knees, and feet.

-Both types of scrubs come in a wide variety of formulations, so you can choose the oils, scents, or accompanying ingredients that best suit your style, preferences, and needs.
+Both types of scrubs come in a wide variety of formulations, so you can select the oils, scents, or accompanying natural ingredients that best suit your style, preferences, and needs.
 Either will leave your skin fresh and soft.
 Remember though, while exfoliation is awesome, it is important to consider skin type and select the one least abrasive on the skin that can get the job done.

 How often should I use a scrub?

 Whichever your preference, be sure not to use your scrub too often.
 We all want to slough away dead skin cells, but over exfoliating can be damaging to the skin, especially the harsher salt scrubs.
 Stick to 2 – 3 times per week max for a sugar scrub and once a week for salt scrubs.

 Benefits of salt scrubs vs. sugar scrubs